sumeetmathpati/cs-gate/_al/recursion/recurrence-relation.md

     - Recurrence relation fot time complexity
     - Recurrence relation for number multiplications happening in the program.
     - etc.
+- Recurrence relation can be solved for different things in recursive program.
+For example,
+    - Recurrence relation for output.
+    - Recurrence relation for time complexity.
+    - Recurrence relation for number of comparisons done in the program.
+    - etc.

 # Example